 The search for active ingredients that have not yet been patented will then be an important area for the use of Schneider’s software in the future as well.
 It is also important to find successor substances for medicines whose patent protection has expired.

 In addition the computer simulation allows not only the desired activity of a substance to be tested, against a protein for example, but also possible side-effects against other proteins.
-Therefore the program will simplify the search for – for example new antibiotics – that are required to have the highest possible activity and small side-effects.
+Therefore the program will simplify the search for active ingredients – for example new antibiotics – that are required to have the highest possible activity and small side-effects.

 This also makes the new software extremely attractive to the pharmaceutical industry.
 A few companies are already using the program.
 ETH Zurich issues appropriate licences.